 - Trim against the grain (i.e against the direction of growth) to achieve an even and tidy end result in an efficient way.

 - Define the neckline.
-Ensure it’s approximately two finger-widths above the Adam’s Apple and roughly follows the angle of the jawline in either direction.
+It’s usually best to ensure it’s approximately two finger-widths above the Adam’s Apple and roughly follows the angle of the jawline in either direction.

 - Consider whether you want the cheek lines to look natural or whether to sharpen them up by removing the stray hairs above them.